In part one of this trilogy of articles, we looked at the importance of asking your target audience the right questions.

 It’s something I’ve been lucky enough to have ‘behind the scenes’ training in, and I’m excited to share it with you…

-If you’re interested in selling more products and services to the people who really, really want what you have, you won’t want to miss this.
+If you’re interested in selling more products and services to the people who really want what you have, you shouldn’t miss this.